Snakybo/SEngine/README.md

 - Physics

 ## Component system
-SEngine uses a system similar to [Unity 3D](http://unity3d.com/), It offers a scene which you can fill with game objects.
-You can attach multiple components to each game object.
+When you create your game, you can fill a scene with objects.
+The objects are just a point in space with components.
+Components make up for all the game logic.

 ## Forward rendering
-The engine uses a forward rendering system, meaning it's fast and relatively easy on the GPU.
-Physically Based Rendering is on the [Planned features](#planned-features) list.
+The engine uses a forward rendering system, [Physically Based Rendering](http://www.pbrt.org/) is on the [Planned features](#planned-features) list.

 ## Lighting
-The engine has support for a multitude of lights, such as directional lights, point lights and spot lights.
+The engine supports ambient lighting, as well as directional lights, point lights and spot lights.

 ## Model loader
 The engine has the ability to load 3D models.
 Currently only .obj is supported.
 Other filetypes are on the [Planned features](#planned-features) list.

 ## Automatic resource management
 The engine automatically manages resources that have been loaded.
 Whenever you create a texture or mesh it automatically checks if it has been loaded before.
-This saves a lot of time and memory when you try to load the same file multiple times.
-It also automatically frees any memory allocated to the file by OpenGL when the last reference to the file has been destroyed.
+It also automatically frees any memory allocated to the object when the last reference to the file has been removed.

-## Anti-Aliasing
-Currently the engine supports [Multisample anti-aliasing](http://en.wikipedia.org/wiki/Multisample_anti-aliasing).

 ## Shadow Mapping
-The engine now supports basic shadow mapping, currently it's restricted to directional-lights only.
-The short term goal is to add shadow dynamic shadow mapping for all lights.
+The engine makes use of [variance shadow mapping](http://http.developer.nvidia.com/GPUGems3/gpugems3_ch08.html), this feature is still under development.

 ## Skyboxes
 There is support for custom cubemap skyboxes.

+## Custom Cursors
+You can use any of the system-default cursors, or specify your own image.